 Much remains unclear: the contours of the risk landscape, the best avenues for impact, and how people can best contribute.
 Despite these uncertainties, GCBRs are plausibly one of the most important challenges facing humankind, and work to reduce these risks is highly valuable.

-GCBRs are both great humanitarian disasters and credible threats to the long-term future.
+We think work to reduce global catastrophic biological risks has the potential for a very large positive impact.
+GCBRs are both great humanitarian disasters and credible threats to humanity’s long-term future.

+Making progress on reducing global catastrophic biologial risks seems moderately tractable.
 Attempts to complement the large pre-existing biosecurity portfolio have fair promise.
-On the one hand, there seem a number of pathways through which risk can be incrementally reduced; on the other, the multifactorial nature of the challenge suggests there will not be easy ‘silver bullets’.
+On the one hand, there seem to be a number of pathways through which risk can be incrementally reduced; on the other, the multifactorial nature of the challenge suggests there will not be easy ‘silver bullets’.

 I, Gregory Lewis, wrote this profile.
 I work at the Future of Humanity Institute on GCBRs.
 It owes a lot to helpful discussions with (and comments from) Christopher Bakerlee, Haydn Belfield, Elizabeth Cameron, Gigi Gronvall, David Manheim, Thomas McCarthy, Michael McClaren, Brenton Mayer, Michael Montague, Cassidy Nelson, Carl Shulman, Andrew Snyder-Beattie, Bridget Williams, Jaime Yassif, and Claire Zabel.
 Their kind help does not imply they agree with everything I write.
 All mistakes remain my own.